 Located in the heart of Mexico, the Sierra Gorda Biosphere Reserve is a natural protected area that covers a third of Querétaro state.
-Its inhabitants include various species which are in danger of extinction, such as the jaguar, green macaws, and Humboldt butterflies.
+Its inhabitants include various species which are in danger of extinction, such as the jaguar, green macaws, and magnolias.
 It is the seventh largest Reserve in Mexico and the most diverse in terms of ecosystems.

 The Sierra Gorda Reserve fuses its cultural richness with the flora and fauna of its climates.
 Due to the 18 th century Franciscan missions which are a designated UNESCO World Heritage Site, boasts natural wealth, the Sierra Gorda is considered the most ecosystem-diverse Biosphere Reserve in Mexico.

 Thanks to our initiatives and innovations in GESGIAP, in 1997 the Sierra Gorda was recognized as a protected natural area by the Environmental and Natural Resource Ministry (SEMARNAT).
 Since then, the region has transformed into a role model of sustainable development for Mexico and the world.

 Member of UNESCO’s Man and Biosphere program.
 (MaB)

 383,567 hectares, 32.02% of the territory of the State of Querétaro

 70% private property, 27% communal or common land

 Sierra Gorda is a green jewel in the heart of Mexico whose cultural and biological diversity are managed by local citizens with support of the public and private sectors.